Administrator resources glossary

 Process in which duplicate files (and parts of files) are identified and backed up only once.
 Data de-duplication runs on each source device.

 Stop a backup and move the archive into cold storage (for eventual deletion).
 Incydr monitoring stops.
 Licenses are not immediately freed by deactivation.
 Devices, users, and organizations can be deactivated.
 Deactivated users cannot sign in and cannot be added to a legal hold.

 Cause the Code42 app on a device to sign out.
 This is non-destructive and no files are deleted, however, Incydr monitoring and backups stop.
 The user of the device will be able to sign in again.
 A deauthorized device continues to use a license.
 Only devices can be deauthorized; users and organizations cannot.

 Location where your files are backed up.
 For example: an external drive or Code42 cloud storage.

 A single computer within your Code42 environment, identified by its GUID.
 May be used interchangeably with endpoint.

 The process of getting files from a backup destination.
 Downloading allows you to get backed-up files from any device, any time.

-New features and functionality are considered early access (EA) when they are released to all Code42 cloud environments, but still may undergo minor refinements and improvements before general availability.
+New features and functionality are considered early access (EA) when they are released to all Code42 customer environments, but still may undergo minor refinements and improvements before general availability (GA).